winton/typectl/README.md

 ## Goals

-1. A type-safe API for defining complex control flows of generic functions.
+1. A type-safe API for defining complex control flows of generic (reusable) functions.
 2. Full runtime control over input and output variable mapping.
 3. Dynamic resolution of inputs and outputs, resulting in naturally optimized code.

 ## Function API

-The `typectl` pattern promotes keeping functions generic and isolated.

-The function API requires that arguments and return values are defined as objects:
+The function API requires defining arguments and return values as objects:

 ```typescript
 // incrementNumber.ts